Database Explorer

 $table->where('id = ?
 OR name = ?', $id, $name); // WHERE `id` = 1 OR `name` = 'Jon Snow'

-Thanks to automatic detection of suitable operators, you don’t need to handle special cases — Nette handles them for you:
+Thanks to automatic detection of suitable operators, you don’t need to handle various special cases — Nette resolves them for you:

 $table->where('id', 1); // WHERE `id` = 1